-Swett matter, the hearing panel found respondent violated RPC 5.5(a)(1) for practicing law in Washington, where he was not licensed.
-The panel found that the evidence established that respondent received a \$2,800 payment from the Swetts through HLG, which respondent owned or operated.
-The panel further found that respondent entered into engagement letter with the Swetts; that he admitted that he provided mortgage modification services on behalf of the Swetts;
+the Swett matter, the hearing panel found In that respondent violated RPC 5.5(a)(1) for practicing law in Washington, where he was not licensed.
+The panel found that the evidence established that respondent received a \$2,800 payment from the Swetts through HLG, which respondent owned or operated. further found that respondent The panel entered into an engagement letter with the Swetts; that he admitted that he provided mortgage modification services on behalf of the Swetts;